tum-ewk/ficus/doc/tutorial.rst

 Demand-Rate-Factor
 ^^^^^^^^

-Timeseries: Factor to be multiplied with the demand rate to calculate demand charges for every timestep.
+Time-series: Factor to be multiplied with the demand rate to calculate demand charges for every time-step.

-This allows to raise, reduce or turn off the demand rate for specific timesteps to consider special tariff systems.
+This allows to raise, reduce or turn off the demand rate for specific time-steps to consider special tariff systems.
 Set all values to ``1``, for a constant demand rate

 *Edit Example:*